magento/devdocs/guides/v2.1/cloud/env/smart-wizards.md

             php ./vendor/bin/ece-tools post-deploy
     ```

 1. Push your code changes and run the test again.
-When your configuration is "ideal", you receive the following message:
+When your configuration is _ideal_, you receive the following message:

     ```terminal
     Ideal state is configured